OUR PEOPLE

 Ko Ngāti Kahungunu and Ngātiwai te Iwi.
 Omahu te rohe, Kōnei te iri Tame kārena rāua Taupiri Te Paea Pita ara oku maatua tipuna

-She has been involved is setting up a number of services specialising in family/whanau work, Child abuse prevention and for the last 15 years has worked with young people who have behaved inappropriately toward others and their family/whanau.
+She has been involved in setting up a number of services specialising in family/whānau work and child abuse prevention and for the last 15 years has worked with young people who have behaved inappropriately toward others and their family/whānau.

 Hawkes Bay Childrens Holding Trust John